Henry Day

 Barrister

-Henry enjoys a busy Chancery and commercial practice, both contentious and advisory, focusing on pensions, private client and financial services.
+Henry enjoys a busy Chancery and commercial practice, both contentious and advisory, with specialisms in pensions, private client and financial services.
+As a member of the Attorney General’s B Panel, his clients include central government and regulators, as well as corporations, trustees and trust companies, insurers and other financial services firms, professionals and private individuals.
 He has previously spent time on secondment at the Financial Conduct Authority and in the Financial Services Disputes and Investigations department in the London offices of Eversheds Sutherland.
 He is recommended as a leading individual in Chambers UK Bar and The Legal 500 UK Bar, where he is described as “an excellent junior” who is “calm under pressure, practical and very bright”.

 Henry is recognised for his pensions work by both Chambers UK Bar and The Legal 500 UK Bar, where he has been described variously as “a rising junior who is carving out a real pensions following”, “hard-working, measured and very bright”, and “intelligent, personable, user-friendly and easy to work with”.
-He is noted for his “in-depth knowledge of pensions litigation” and his “ability to work seamlessly with witnesses, instructing solicitors and co-counsel”.
+He is noted for his “in-depth knowledge of pensions litigation”, “good strategic sense” and “ability to work seamlessly with witnesses, instructing solicitors and co-counsel”.

 His experience encompasses both occupational (DB and DC) and personal pension schemes.
-Particular areas of expertise include benefit indexation and revaluation, RPI vs CPI, equalisation, trustee powers and duties, construction and rectification of scheme documentation, related professional negligence, the pensions tax regime under the Finance Act 2004 and subsequent legislation, and the regulatory requirements of the Financial Services and Markets Act 2000 and the FCA Handbook.
+Particular areas of expertise include the construction and rectification of scheme documentation, benefit indexation and revaluation, RPI vs CPI, equalisation, trustee powers and duties, related professional negligence, the pensions tax regime under the Finance Act 2004 and subsequent legislation, and the regulatory requirements of the Financial Services and Markets Act 2000 and the FCA Handbook.
 He is equally happy acting as junior and as sole counsel.

 Matters on which Henry is currently instructed include: